Letters from a Peruvian Woman

-Summary of Letters 1 - 9:
+Summary of Letters 1 – 9

 A Peruvian woman named Zilia wrote letters to her fiance about her turmoil, suffering, and love.
 In her letters, the woman spends most of the context sharing the strong love she has towards her fiance Aza, the King in the land of the Sun.
 Zilia shares in her letters about her capture story; that when she was making her way to the sacred temple she saw the Spaniard soldiers who were looked upon as Virachocas killing the native men and capturing the virgins.
 As Zilia attempted to escape she was captured by the soldiers.
 Zilia warns Aza to be careful of the people around him because the Spaniards have more followers than Aza and she fears that some of the men around Aza would try to kill him as a favor to the Spaniards.
 Zilia also complains about her situation in the foreign land and begs her fiance to come and save her with his might.
+It is during this period that she comes to befriend Déterville, and begins to get to know French culture.
 Zilia also explains that her heart is filled with curiosity upon her arrival in the foreign land and she does not seem to make a friendly connection with the culture there.

+Summary of Letters to 10-20

+As the novel progresses, Zilia comes to know French society better.
+She comes to stay with Déterville and his sister in their house in Paris while she waits to be reunited with Aza.
+It is through her connections to these two that Zilia begins to familiarize herself to French society, and reflect on its absurd characteristics, relaying everything she sees to Aza.
+She is introduced to society to the first time, coming to a gathering of Parisian women who exoticize her and make fun of her.
+She notes the manners of the French, contrasting them to the way that her native Inca society comports itself.
+She also critiques the greediness of French society, and notes how this prioritization of wealth leads French society to be superficial.

+Content

 Like Montesquieu's Lettres persanes, Lettres d'une Péruvienne presents a satirical view of French life, particularly the conditions of French women, through the eyes of an outsider.
 Zilia talks about language, literature, philosophy, education, and child rearing, among other subjects.
 To a much greater degree than Montesquieu, Françoise de Graffigny engages readers in a suspenseful story, turning on whether Zilia will be reunited with Aza or whether she will consent to marry Déterville.
 Many readers and critics were unsatisfied by the conclusion, but when the author revised and expanded the novel for a new edition in 1752, she refused to change the ending.